publiccodenet/about/activities/codebase-stewardship/index.md

 Through codebase stewardship we help public source code and policy code products become [a successful codebase](success-for-a-codebase.md) by guaranteeing their quality and marketability.

-We provide the following for products, projects and codebases under our stewardship:
+We provide the following for codebases under our stewardship:

 * [Codebase auditing](../codebase-auditing/index.md): code, policy and documentation quality assurance
 * Community management: processing feedback and contributions, events